Holiday party season is here and these family Christmas games bring all the cheer

 Gingerbread Cookie Relay

 Run, run, as fast you can, you can't stop now—it's the gingerbread man relay!
-The materials for this game are a cinch (think gingerbread cutouts and spatulas) and it's sure to inspire a ton of giggles.
+The materials for this Christmas game for kids are easy to pull together (think gingerbread cutouts and spatulas), and it's sure to inspire a ton of giggles.
 Learn more over at Teaching Heart Blog.

 Christmas Mad Libs